from The Book of Hebrews

 Comment: There is no such thing as a “Scriptural law of the interpretation of names.”

-according to the aspirations they had for their children and to seek God’s favor towards them.
+“Always” is not true.
+Common sense teaches that Hebrew mothers named their children according to the aspirations they had for their children and to seek God’s favor towards them.

 Comment: Not necessarily true unless God gave the name.

 (194.4) Abraham, Isaac and Jacob, Sarah, Joseph, and the other eleven sons of Jacob, Moses, the Judges, Kings, and Prophets all had involved in their Names some part of the Name of God, either by revelation or participation, and the Name interpreted always had some prophetic or spiritual and symbolic significance.

 Comment: That is a far from saying that the name equaled who the person was.
 Again, “always” is not true.
 Conner’s logic is only true where God had changed the name as “Abram” to “Abraham,” “Sarai” to “Sarah” and “Jacob” to “Israel.”
 Isaac was named to remind him of his mother’s laughter --not because of his own laughter.
 Jacob was named “after” he supplanted his brother at birth.
 The 12 sons of Jacob were named by their mothers to mock the other wives.
 This is detailed in Scripture.
 See Gen 29:32 5o to 30:24.
 Only some of the names had prophetic meaning during Jacob’s blessings.